ahmadajmi/learning-javascript/chapter3.md

 The created error object created by theses constructors have some properties like:

 - `name` - The name property of the constructor that created the object. (`Error` for example).
-- `message` - The string passted to the constructor when creating the object.
+- `message` - The string passed to the constructor when creating the object.

 You can use the `throw` statement with any object not just with the built-in constructors so you can customize your own error.